ahdanazmi/coconut-alibaba/README.md

 # coconut-alibaba
 Scrapping coconut derivatives product Alibaba

-This scrapping using Selenium and Chrome webdriver. you need to install them first.
+This scrapping using Selenium and Chrome webdriver.
 Data will extracted in .json

 You should input these things manually: